Avanade/Beef/README.md

 Sample | Description
 -|-
+[`My.Hr`](./samples/My.Hr) | A sample as an end-to-end solution walkthrough to demonstrate the usage of _Beef_ within the context of a fictitious Human Resources solution.
+The main intent is to show how _Beef_ can be used against a relational database (SQL Server) leveraging both direct ADO.NET (with stored procedures) and Entity Framework (EF) where applicable.
 [`Cdr.Banking`](./samples/Cdr.Banking) | A sample as an end-to-end solution to demonstrate _Beef_ being used to solve a real-world scenario.
 This demonstrates an implementation of the [CDR](https://consumerdatastandards.org.au/) [Banking](https://consumerdatastandardsaustralia.github.io/standards/#consumer-data-standards-banking-apis) APIs leveraging a Cosmos DB data source.
 [`Demo`](./samples/Demo) | A sample as an end-to-end solution to demonstrate the tiering & layering, code-generation, database management and automated intra-domain integration testing.
 This is primarily used to further test the key end-to-end capabilities enabled by _Beef_.